 In this age of marketing specialization, you need a generalist.
 Here are three good reasons why:

 1. Broad experience means better perspective.

-Recently I sat in on a presentation by a young man pitching his social media expertise.
+Recently I sat in on a presentation by a young man pitching his social media expertise to a non-profit organization.
 With no research, no understanding of the brand or the business model, and no experience to speak of, he was absolutely convinced that $1500 a month in Facebook posts, ads and boosts could – and should – replace every other tactic the client was using.